-Crossrail will use eight tunnel boring machines (TBMs) to construct the new tunnels under London.
+We are using eight tunnel boring machines (TBMs) to construct the new rail tunnels under London.
 The giant machines will carefully weave through the capital's congested sub-terrain, snaking between the existing Tube network, sewers, utilities, and London’s hidden rivers at depths of up to 40 metres.

 The custom made 1,000 tonne and 150 metre long machines are giant underground factories that are not just tunnelling, but removing the muck and creating a sealed concrete tunnel as they go.

 Each machine has a rotating cutter head at the front, and a series of trailers behind, housing all the mechanical and electrical equipment required for the excavation of material.